wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 The [Counterfit Github repo](https://github.com/Azure/counterfit/wiki) has instructions for a variety of install options.

-I like using disposable environments (like Google Colab, too bad Azure Notebooks is gone).
+I like using disposable environments (like Google Colab, too bad the free Azure Notebooks is gone).
 I ended up doing a quick "zombie" install via a Google Colab Terminal.
 I put the instructions for that at the very end, if anyone is curious, but it's not that important.

-`Counterfit` is a interactive command line tool, so its not designed to be used within Jupyter - at least I haven't figured out a good way to use it from Google Colab Notebooks directly.
+`Counterfit` is a interactive command line tool, so it’s not designed to be used within Jupyter - at least I haven't figured out a good way to use it from Google Colab Notebooks directly.
 A terminal is preferred.

-## Creating a new Husky AI attack target
+## Creating the Husky AI Attack Target

-The first step I looked into is how to create a new target, which is done via the `new` command:
+The first step I investigated is how to create a new target, which is done via the `new` command:

 ![new target](/blog/images/2021/huskyai-counterfit-new-target.png)